By Alyse Bacine

 The Complete Guide to Reparenting Your Inner Child: Healing at the Root

-Most approaches to personal healing focus on managing symptoms—like learning to cope with anxiety or practicing better communication in relationships.
-But these methods often fall short because they don't address what lies beneath: the wounded child within us that continues to influence our adult lives.
+Most approaches to personal healing focus on managing symptoms, like learning to cope with anxiety or practicing better communication in relationships.
+But these methods often fall short because they don't address what lies beneath: the wounded parts within us that continue to influence our adult lives.

-After working with clients for over two decades, I've observed that true transformation happens when we go beyond surface-level changes and engage in inner child healing to address the source of our patterns.
+After working with clients for over two decades, I've observed that true transformation happens when we go beyond surface-level changes and engage in inner self-healing to address the source of our patterns.
 Reparenting your inner child isn't about applying temporary bandages—it's about resolving core wounds that have shaped your entire life experience.
+Research shows these early experiences create neural pathways that continue to affect our adult functioning¹.

 We all carry within us the child we once were, complete with unprocessed emotions, unfulfilled needs, and adaptive strategies we developed to survive difficult circumstances.
-This "inner child" isn't just a poetic concept; it represents neural pathways formed during our developmental years that continue to affect how we respond to life today.
+This inner child isn't just a poetic concept; it represents neural pathways formed during our developmental years that continue to affect how we respond to life today.
+As van der Kolk notes, "The body keeps the score," storing these early experiences in our physical and emotional responses².

 Your inner child often communicates through patterns rather than words.
 Here are signs that unresolved childhood experiences may be affecting your adult life:

-Emotional reactions that seem excessive for the situation—like feeling devastated by minor criticism or abandoned when someone cancels plans
+Emotional reactions that seem excessive for the situation

 Repetitive relationship dynamics despite your conscious desire for something different